stampyzfanz/games/BrailleTetris/goals.md

 - [x] If the player gets the word right, the player gets the 10 points per letter
 - [] If player gets it right play happy sound effect; if not play sad sound effect

+## QOL
+- [] 5 secs between tetrominoes - I gave up - too hard
+- [x] correct answer and whether or not you are right gets written down somewhere

 ## Goals
 - [x] Find list of words to use
 - [] Find list of movie quotes to use